ansible-collections/ansible-consul/README.md

 - `server.key` (can be overridden by {{ consul_server_key }})

-Then either set the environment variable `CONSUL_TLS_ENABLE=true` or use the Ansible variable `consul_tls_enable=true` when launching the role.
+Then either set the environment variable `CONSUL_TLS_ENABLE=true` or use the Ansible variable `consul_tls_enable=true` at role runtime.

 ### Vagrant and VirtualBox

-See `examples/README_VAGRANT.md` for details on quick Vagrant deployments under VirtualBox for testing, etc.
+See `examples/README_VAGRANT.md` for details on quick Vagrant deployments under VirtualBox for development, evaluation, testing, etc.

 ## License